sardana-org/sardana-followup/20210325/AGENDA.md

 3. Urgent user problems/issues - Round table
 4. Review pending points from the previous meeting
     - From the last meeting
-        - [ ] Run hooks even if the scan fails. - [#1509](https://github.com/sardana-org/sardana/issues/1509)
         - [ ] Before starting the scan, Sardana should verify the states of measurement channels.
-        - [ ] Allow to use ScanDir, ScanFile and channel name in value_ref_pattern - [#1500](https://github.com/sardana-org/sardana/issues/1500)
-        - [ ] Pool does not start if controller code is not available and controller's channels belong to the measurement group - [#1499](https://github.com/sardana-org/sardana/issues/1499)
-        - [ ] Add the possibility to perform a continuous scan with a single point [#1501](https://github.com/sardana-org/sardana/issues/1501)
-        - [ ] Wrong PseudoMotor first movement after externally changing physical motor [#1502](https://github.com/sardana-org/sardana/issues/1502)
-        - [ ] Motion hangs when moving a motor group up to hardware limit [#1503](https://github.com/sardana-org/sardana/issues/1503)
      - From the previous meetings:
         - [ ] macros running in paralell in two doors miss events, the problem comes probably from    Tango.
 Ex. one macro moves a motor and the other in other door run acquisition for the detector suscribing to events, this hangs the macroserver.
 Zibi will create an issue, it is reported to Tango/PyTango.
         - [ ] increasing the use of macros and of submacros in macros using the return value.
 Daniel thinks that it is a bit overload how to do it now.
 He asks if it would be possible to simply call a macro and get the value.
 Zibi will check the possibilities already available.
 At MBI it is used: `self.execMacro("twice 1").getResult()`
-        - [ ] Find a way of doing stuff with hardware on the beginning and end of the acquisition in 0D (i.e switch on/off hardware) ([#1322](https://github.com/sardana-org/sardana/issues/1322))
-            - PR should be posted for the discussion
-            - adding `Start` method is a reasonable option
-        - [ ] A discussion about the motor group devices arised, the possibility of avoiding the creation of the Tango devices was proposed by @tiagocoutinho (in the past it was already mentione in [sardana-org/sardana#1338](https://github.com/sardana-org/sardana/issues/1338#issuecomment-637646445).
-        - [ ] How to make scans depending on the status of the beam - organize a dedicated meeting to unify the existing solutions (Requirements must be documented) - see discussion started in [#1450](https://github.com/sardana-org/sardana/issues/1450).
-Zibi and Teresa met and they will report.
         - [ ] Alba propose examples on how to program without `on_stop()` and `on_abort()` Macro methods.
         - [ ] MAX IV will provide a docker image to add to CI.
         - [ ] Shutter integration in continuos scans: status update.